 - a) T the child of tender age can give evidence with or without oath or affirmation. - b) The trial judge or magistrate has to ask the child witness such simplified and pertinent questions which need not be exhaustive depending on the circumstances of the case.
 This is for purposes of determining whether or not the child witness understands the nature of oath or affirmation.
 The questions may relate to his/her age, the religion he professes, whether he/she understands the nature of oath or affirmation, and whether or not he/she promises to tell the truth and not lies to the court.
 If he/she replies in the affirmative, then he/she can proceed to give evidence on oath or affirmation depending on the religion he/she professes.
-However, if he/she does not understand the nature of oath or affirmation, he/she should, before giving evidence, be required to make a promise to tell the truth and not lies to the court. - c) Before giving evidence without oath, such child is mandatorily required to promise to tell the truth, and not lies to the court, as a condition precedent".
+However, if he/she does not understand the nature of oath or affirmation, he/she should, before giving evidence, be required to make a promise to tell the truth and not lies to the court.

+c) Before giving evidence without oath, such child is mandatorily required to promise to tell the truth, and not lies to the court, as a condition precedent".

-Indeed, the trial records, do not show that, if the trial magistrate asked the children some simple questions to determine whether or not they understood the nature of oath or affirmation.
+Indeed, the trial records, do not show that, if the trial magistrate asked the child some simple questions to determine whether or not she understood the nature of oath or affirmation.
 Failure to do so left a lot to be desired.
-See Misango Shantel v.
-Republict, Criminal appeal No. 250 of 2007, CAT at Tabora (unreported).
 Now if the evidence of the victim is expunged, it means that the prosecution will have probative evidence since the best evidence is that of the victim.

 It should also be noted that it is the primary duty of prosecution to prove the criminal cases such as rape beyond reasonable doubt by proving to the court that the victim was actually raped by the accused and there was penetration or if the offence involved attempted rape then the ingredients or elements of attempted rate must be fulfilled.
 The general rule in criminal cases is that the burden of proof rests throughout with the prosecution, usually the state.
-The state or prosecution has the burden of proof in criminal The prosecution therefore, had to establish beyond any reasonable doubt that it was the Appellant had raped PW3.
-This is in line with the trite principle of law that in a criminal charge, it is always the duty of the prosecution to prove its case beyond all reasonable doubt (See ABEL MWANAKATWE VERSUS THE REPUBLIC, CRIMINAL APPEAL NO 68 OF 2005.
+The state or prosecution has the burden of proof in criminal cases.
+The prosecution therefore, had to establish beyond any reasonable doubt that it was the Appellant who had raped PW1.
+This is in line with the trite principle of law that in a criminal charge, it is always the duty of the prosecution to prove its case beyond all reasonable doubt (See ABEL MWANAKATWE VERSUS THE REPUBLIC, CRIMINAL APPEAL